-The waiting list will be updated as needed to ensure that all applicant information is current and timely.
+The waiting list will be updated as needed, at least annually, -to ensure that all applicants and applicant information is current and timely.

-To update the waiting list, COC will send an update request via first class mail and or by email to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
-This update request will be sent to the last address and or email address that COC has on record for the family.
+To update the waiting list, COC will send an update via the applicant portala electronlically, or first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
+This update request will be sent to the last email or address COC has on record for the family.
 The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.

-The family's response must be in writing and may be delivered in person, by mail, by fax or by email.
-Responses should be postmarked or received by COC not later than 15 business days from the date of COC letter.
+The family's response must be in writing and may be delivered in person, by applicant portal, by mail, or electronically.
+Responses should be postmarked or received by the PHACOC -not later than 15 business days from the date of COC's letter.